system205/DroppingBricksProblem/README.md

 So, the following moves are possible:
 For computer they are: (minSafe, maxSafe, leftDrops, leftBricks) ==> (minSafe, maxSafe, leftDrops, leftBricks, h) where 'h' is between [minSafe+1, maxSafe]
 For user they are: (minSafe, maxSafe, leftDrops, leftBricks, h) ==>
 - When brick is broken: (minSafe, h-1, leftDrops-1, leftBricks-1) == max safe is now one less then the drop height
 - When brick is safe: (h, maxSafe, leftDrops-1, leftBricks) == min safe is not at least h

 Finally, we can arrange the game tree nodes in a list where all the children of a node are placed before the parent.
 It is possible traversing in post order manner.
-As a solution backward induction is applied, i.e. going from the initial states: (h, h, d, b) where 'h' is in [1..H], d in [0..D], b in [0,1,2] to their parents marking a parent which have a move by dropping from some h to both children being in winning positions.
+As a solution backward induction is applied, i.e. going from the initial states: (h, h, d, b) where 'h' is in [1..H], d in [0..D], b in [0,1,2] to their parents marking a parent as winning if it has a move by dropping from some h to both children being in winning positions.